asutoshgha/imagecaptioningproject/README.md

 #### why is this project implimented in tensorflow ?

-Tensorflow is actively maintained by google and is very conviniant to deploy on a server .It automatically switches to gpu while training if it finds one.
+Tensorflow is actively maintained by google and is very convenient to deploy on a server .It automatically switches to gpu while training if it finds one.

 #### what is BELU score ?